 From The Grindhouse Cinema Database

 Damn you poster!!
+That's the first reaction I had after I finished the movie.
 It has been a long while since I watched a movie purely because of its mind bogglingly awesome poster which is exactly what made me watch Fair Game in the first place.
 I mean take one look at that amazing poster and tell me that you do NOT want to watch this movie.
 Seriously, its the kind that makes you grab a flick from the bargain bin.

 Having said that, watching the movie the first time was kind of a bummer for me.
 I guess it was hard to manage expectations with that damn poster and the fact that it is frequently included in the lists of ozploitation classics, which to be honest I haven't watched a lot of.
 I found it hard to get through the movie as I felt my interest waning and just kept on picking holes in the plot.